Skip to main content

 In the duodenum and small intestine

-When food enters the duodenum, bile salts, and pancreatic juice come into the duodenum through the relaxation of the sphincter of Oddi.
+When food enters the duodenum, bile salts and pancreatic juice come into the duodenum through the relaxation of the sphincter of Oddi.
 Bile salts are amphipathic molecules with hydrophobic and hydrophilic regions, so they are attached to fats and water.
 This feature makes them effective emulsifiers, breaking large fat droplets into smaller droplets.
 So, it increases the surface area for digestive enzymes to act.
 The conjugated bile salts occupy the lipid/water interface and form micelles above the right concentration.
 The conjugated bile salts prevent passive reabsorption in the small intestine; thus, bile acids/ salts in the small intestine are high enough to form micelles and solubilize lipids.
 Micelles are the aggregation of bile salts, fatty acids, and monoglycerides.
 They are water-soluble.
 They can dissolve hydrophobic compounds in their interior and make them water-soluble.

 Critical micelle concentration indicates both an intrinsic property of the bile acid and the amount of bile acid present necessary to function in micelles' spontaneous and dynamic formation.
 The pancreatic lipases present in the small intestine digest triglycerides.
 Triglycerides are broken down into fatty acids, some free glycerol, and monoglycerides (glycerol with one attached fatty acid).
 Cholesterol and fat-soluble vitamins are not digested.